TITLERIVALS

 Penalty shootouts only happen in cup ties that are level after 90 minutes.
 There is no extra time, the match goes straight to penalties so the bracket can move on.

 On the Set Pieces tab you can set the exact order players take their kicks.
-Drag from your projected XI at minute 90 (your starting players minus any planned substitutions) and arrange them as you like.
+You pick from your projected XI at minute 90 (your starting eleven with any planned substitutions already applied), and your goalkeeper is eligible too if you want them in the order.

 If a player you picked is no longer on the pitch when the shootout starts (substituted, injured, or sent off), they are quietly skipped and the next eligible taker steps up.